 Shipping your car to another location can feel like a stressful situation.
 There are lots of decisions to be made, and if you have never worked with a shipping company before, you might not know what to look for or what to expect.
-Getting lots of quotes is always a good idea, but there are some other factors that you might want to be aware of as well.
+Getting lots of quotes is always a good idea.
+Nevertheless, there are some other factors that you might want to be aware of as well.

 If you have been looking into the process of engaging a shipping company for your needs, you might be wondering if you want to work with a broker or not.
 There are some indicators that you are working with a broker rather than the company itself, and there are pros and cons to this choice.
 If you are not sure how to tell if you are talking to a broker, you might want to know what to look for.